Future14473/JARGON/README.md

 control systems in FTC; it can theoretically be used beyond that.

-This library will be extensively used by Future Robotics, Team 14473, in the upcoming 2019-2020 Skystone competitions.
+This library will be extensively used by Future Robotics, Team 14473, in the upcoming 2019-2020 SkyStone competitions.

 _This may possibly be de-branded from Future robotics in the future._ No pun intended.